-The goals of the hearing exam are to obtain normative data on the hearing status of the adolescent U.S. population and to evaluate certain covariates that may be related to hearing loss, such as noise exposure.
-The hearing component tests youth aged 12-19 years by performing pure tone air conduction audiometry and tympanometry.
+The goals of the hearing exam are to obtain normative data on the hearing status of the adolescent and elderly U.S. population and to evaluate certain covariates that may be related to hearing loss, such as noise exposure.
+The hearing component tests youth aged 12-19 years, and adults aged 70 and over, by performing pure tone air conduction audiometry and tympanometry.
 Because air conduction thresholds alone cannot detect middle ear disease, tympanometry is conducted to identify potentially medically-correctible conditions which may be contributing to hearing impairment.